ssprea/ssprea-nvidia-control/README.md

 # ssprea-nvidia-control

-ssprea-nvidia-control is a highly customizable GUI overclocking tool for NVidia GPUs that supports Wayland, X11 and Windows.
+ssprea-nvidia-control is a highly customizable GUI overclocking tool for NVidia and AMD GPUs that supports Wayland, X11 and Windows.

 ## Disclaimer

 This project was created mainly to learn Avalonia UI, so it might not be perfect.
 Feel free to report any bugs or to give me any suggestions you might have by opening an [Issue](https://github.com/ssprea/ssprea-nvidia-control/issues/new).

+## AMD Branch

+This branch is for experimental AMD support, only a couple of features are implemented right now but feel free to test it.

+Currently implemented AMD features:

+Monitoring:

+- Gpu core clock speed
+- Gpu memory clock speed
+- Gpu temperature
+- Gpu memory usage

+Profiles cannot be applied right now!

 ## Features